Top 5 House Fire Accidents and How to Prevent Them

 The use of candles to light up a room or to create a romantic ambiance can be seen in many homes.
 However, using candles can also come with some downsides.
 In fact, there are various incidents where candles were the cause of fires.

 The main risk that candles pose is that they may cause fires if left unattended.
 This can happen if someone leaves them on a table or near curtains and other flammable materials.
-The risk of fire increases when people use too much wax or if they leave their candle burning for too long.
+The risk of fire increases when people use too much wax or if they leave their candles burning for too long.

 In recent years, there have been several large fires caused by candles, where several people faced life-threatening injuries as well as some unfortunate fatalities.
 These incidents have led many people to wonder whether or not it is safe to use candles as part of their home decorating scheme or as part of their plan for emergency lighting when the power goes out.